Contact Us

 Choosing the technology for your startup is not the easiest task.
 If you’ve chosen Ruby on Rails, then we want to congratulate you.
 You’ve made the right choice!

-1. Expecting very fast results with a new team supporting code from a previous company
+Mistake #1: Expecting immediate results with a new team supporting code from a previous company

 It is common that a new developer will be unhappy with old code.
 This can happen even with ideal code and an ideal new programmer.